 Based on the type of treatment your child received, the doctor will determine what examinations and tests are needed to check for long-term side effects and the possibility of secondary cancers.
 The risks and possible side effects of surgery vary widely, depending on the location and features of the tumor.
 Likewise, the risks of chemotherapy and the chance of secondary cancers are also based on the specific drugs used and their doses.
-Craniospinal (head and spine) radiation therapy may cause cognitive (thought-process) and endocrine (hormonal) symptoms over time, although how serious these side effects are depends on the dose and the age of your child.
+Radiation therapy to the head and spine may cause cognitive (thought-process) and endocrine (hormonal) symptoms over time, although how serious these side effects are depends on the dose and the age of your child.
 Your child’s doctor can recommend the necessary screening tests.
 Follow-up care should also address your child’s quality of life, including any developmental or emotional concerns.
 Learn more about childhood cancer survivorship.

 The child’s family is encouraged to organize and keep a record of the child’s medical information.
 That way, as the child enters adulthood, he or she has a clear, written history of the diagnosis, the treatment given, and the doctor’s recommendations about the schedule for follow-up care.
 The doctor’s office can help you create this.
 This information will be valuable to doctors who care for your child during his or her lifetime.
 ASCO offers treatment summary forms to help keep track of the treatment your child received and develop a survivorship care plan once treatment is completed.